Outlaws (1997 video game)

 The game received generally favorable reviews from critics.
-While the graphics were often the topic of scrutiny and comparison to better looking titles of the time, such as Quake, reviewers were largely unanimous in praising the game's orchestral soundtrack, composed by Clint Bajakian, and solid gameplay.
-The voice cast includes veteran talent such as John de Lancie, Richard Moll and Jack Angel.
+While the graphics were was compared unfavorably to its contemporaries such as Quake, reviewers near-unanimously praised its gameplay and Clint Bajakian's orchestral soundtrack.
+The voice cast includes veteran talent such as Jeff Osterhage, Richard Moll and John de Lancie.
 A free expansion, entitled Handful of Missions, was released in 1998.
 Community-created expansion levels are also available and have received media coverage.
-Although not a huge financial success, the game has a cult following.
+Although not a huge financial success, the game has received a cult following comparable to other LucasArts titles.

+A high-definition remaster developed by Nightdive Studios, titled Outlaws + Handful of Missions: Remaster, was announced by Atari at Gamescom for the PlayStation 4, PlayStation 5, Windows, Xbox One, Xbox Series X/S, Nintendo Switch; it released on November 20, 2025.

 Gameplay

 Outlaws is a first-person shooter.
 Players control the character as he utilizes several American Old West weapons and items, such as a rifle, shotgun, dynamite and revolver.
 The player can activate the lantern inventory item to lighten dark areas, and use a shovel in specific areas to dig holes.
 In the lower difficulty levels, termed Good and Bad, the player is able to sustain several bullet wounds with no apparent ill effects.
 In the hardest difficulty level, Ugly, the player's resistance is reduced to one or two shots.
 This forces the player into a different style of play.
 Where on the easier difficulty levels a player might charge into a gunfight heedless of Anderson's personal health, in Ugly mode, the player must use stealth and cover to win.

+It is the first video game to feature a sniper zoom, and one of the earliest examples of a reloading mechanic.

+Some weapons have alternate fire modes.
+The basic revolver is a single-shot weapon; holding the alternate fire button allows the player to fire rapidly, akin to fanning.
+The rifle has no alternate mode until the player acquires a telescopic sight, whereupon alternate fire allows the player to use it as a sniper rifle.
+Knives can stab, or be thrown.
+In contrast, the Gatling gun, when deployed, can traverse from side to side, but the player is otherwise unable to move until they stow the weapon away.

+Scenarios include a Wild West town, a moving train, a sawmill, a mine, a cliff-side, a Civil War battlefield and a wharf area.